askmhx/mxgo-blog/README.md

-blgo
+BlGo
 ====

-A blog powered by mxgo
+A blog powered by MxGo